Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 The Admin console is used to manage the interaction between Alfresco and Search Enterprise from Alfresco Repository.
 This gives you the ability to determine the high-level health of the Search Enterprise index.

-To use Search Enterprise with the Alfresco Content Services platform the following configuration must be applied: @Martin should this go in the install pages?
+To use Search Enterprise with the Alfresco Content Services platform the following configuration must be applied:

 * For *searching* features the Alfresco Repository properties must be configured in the `alfresco-global.properties` file.
 This can also be done as an environment variable by configuring the Search Subystem.
 * Alfresco Elasticsearch Connector properties as environment variables related to communication with Alfresco Repository (Database, ActiveMQ and Transform Service) and Elasticsearch server for *indexing* features